Harnis-Mari/Daikibo-Factory/README.md

 * Data Analysis: Using statistical methods, and business intelligence techniques to calculate for the downtown using DAX functions, identify key KPIs, trends, and pattern.
 * Data Visualization: Using appropriate charts and cards to visualize the analysis for clear insight through the use of PowerBI.
 * Insight Analysis: Understanding the findings and visuals to evaluate...
 Report Writing & Presentation: Summarizing findings, explaining insights and providing recommendations in a structured professional format.
-The skills and expertise ensured a thorough and insightful analysis ...
+The skills and expertise ensured a thorough and insightful analysis into the performance ories and machines.

 ## Data Modelling
 ![](D-jobsim.JPEG)